 This year’s campaign covered the largest geographic area to date with students competing for regional and statewide prizes.
 A 7th grade science class from Hanshew Middle School in Anchorage is this year’s statewide winner.
 Utilities and organizations from the Matanuska Susitna Valley, Anchorage, the Kenai Peninsula, Juneau, and statewide hosted the challenge as part of Energy Awareness Month, recognized every year in October.

-In the Challenge, students completed a hands-on activity from the AK EnergySmart curriculum, learn how to calculate their energy usage, and ways to reduce their usage at home.
-They then conduct an online home energy audit with their families and identify specific actions they will take to use energy more efficiently.
+In the Challenge, students completed a hands-on activity from the AK EnergySmart curriculum, learned how to calculate the cost of appliance use, and discovered ways to reduce their energy usage at home.
+Students then conducted an online home energy audit with their families and identified specific actions they would take to use energy more efficiently.

-The Power Pledge Challenge is held through support of Alaska Energy Light & Power, Alaska Energy Authority, Alaska Housing Finance Corporation, Alaska Village Electric Cooperative, Chugach Electric Association, City of Seward, Homer Electric Association, Matanuska Electric Association, Municipal Light and Power, and Renewable Energy Alaska Project.
+The now statewide initiative is held through support of Alaska Electric Light & Power, Alaska Energy Authority, Alaska Housing Finance Corporation, Alaska Village Electric Cooperative, Chugach Electric Association, City of Seward, Homer Electric Association, Matanuska Electric Association, Municipal Light & Power and Renewable Energy Alaska Project.